Michigan Marijuana Trafficking Attorneys

 What Is the Safety Valve Exception?

 The trend over the past five years for federal prosecutions involving marijuana in Michigan has been sentencing beneath the applicable sentencing guidelines.
-In 2013, 23% of all federal drug prosecutions were related to marijuana trafficking.
+Lately, 23% of all federal drug prosecutions were related to marijuana trafficking.
 That percentage has been steadily decreasing since 2009, likely due to the increase of state medical marijuana laws.

 However, it’s important to remember that there are still mandatory minimum sentences in place.
 For example, a conviction involving 100 kilograms of marijuana or 100 marijuana plants, regardless of the weight, carries a mandatory minimum sentence of 5 years in prison.
 Meanwhile, 1000 kilograms or 1000 plants carries a mandatory minimum of 10 years in prison.